top of page

 Mango Chutney Online.
 2020.
-Virtual exhibition with Lunar, my latest wearable sculpture.
+Virtual exhibition with Lunar, a wearable sculpture.

 Do I fit?
 2019.
 Solent Showcase Gallery, Southampton.
 The rubbings comment on how we miss the minutiae; always rushing from one job to another and more often than not absorbed in our mobile phones.
 During her walks along Shirley High Street, she found herself reflecting on the diverse population and how people were communicating with each other.
 Struggling to find out where she fits within her own family and likens her feelings to being part of a giant jigsaw puzzle.
 Groups of the jigsaw puzzle